 This does not even touch on the actual marital assets that had to be divided, alimony, and child support.
 The final expenses pushed everything into the 7 figure range.

 You’re now a very successful physician with a successful blog.
 How did you overcome the financial consequences of the divorce?

 Fortunately for me, I never really had an expensive lifestyle.
-I happened to practice in a very low cost of living area and where physician compensation was on the higher end when compared to the rest of the nation.
-After the divorce, I decided that I wanted to start new and the first step was to have a positive net worth.
+I happened to practice at a meager cost of living area and where physician compensation was on the higher end than the rest of the nation.
+After the divorce, I decided that I wanted to start new, and the first step was to have a positive net worth.
 I started aggressively paying down my student loan.

-When I became debt free, it was truly an uplifting experience, and I accomplished it within four years of the divorce which I am proud of.
+When I became debt-free, it was truly an uplifting experience, and I accomplished it within four years of the divorce I am proud of.

 My net worth rapidly crossed the 7 figure range and had taken on a life of its own as the money I invested started making money of its own.

 My mother was not the one to live with her; it was me.
-In the future, I would make the decision based on what I want and not that of others.
+I would make the decision based on what I want and not that of others in the future.

 The whole experience changed me.
-My relationship with my mother has never been the same as there is a large part of me that has never forgiven her for this debacle.
+My mother's relationship has never been the same, as there is a large part of me that has never forgiven her for this debacle.